Azure/k8s-deploy/README.md

           docker push contoso.azurecr.io/k8sdemo:${{ github.sha }}
 ```

-### Using bake action to get manifests deploying to a Kubernetes cluster
+### Use bake action to get manifests deploying to a Kubernetes cluster

 ```yaml
 on: [push]